A causal fused lasso for interpretable heterogeneous treatment effects estimation: Methodology

-and then discrete the approximate prognostic score to form subgroups and estimate the subgroup effects. \cite{abadie2018endogenous} analyzed the asymptotic properties of this method and proposed a finite-sample modification.
-However, these methods all assume a fixed number (often five) of subgroups based on discretizing the approximate prognostic score.
-We do not assume knowing the number of subgroups a priori but assume that $\tau(s) = E\{ Y(1) - Y(0)\mid g(X) = s\}$ is bounded and piecewise constant with an unknown number of pieces, or it has bounded variation; see Section \ref{sec:theory} the precise definition.
+\cite{abadie2018endogenous} assumed a piecewise structure for treatment effects when seen as a function of the approximate prognostic score.
+However, their approach relied on a fixed number (typically five) of subgroups, determined by discretizing an estimator of the approximate prognostic score.
+Inspired by \cite{abadie2018endogenous}, we assume that the treatment effects, as a function of the prognostic score, are piecewise constant.
+However, rather than pre-specifying the number of subgroups, we assume that $\tau(s) = E\{ Y(1) - Y(0)\mid g(X) = s\}$ is either piecewise constant with an unknown number of segments or has bounded variation.
+See Section \ref{sec:theory} for the precise definition.
 Let $\sigma \,:\, \{ 1,\ldots,n\}\rightarrow \{ 1,\ldots,n\}$ be the permutation such that

 If $g(s)$ is known and the individual causal effects $Y_i(1) - Y_i(0)$ are known, a natural estimator for $\tau_i^* = \tau\{g(X_i)\}$, for $i = 1,\ldots,n$, would be the solution to